 People experience varying levels of flatulence for varying reasons.
-Although most flatulence is a normal part of digestion, sometimes flatulence can indicate the presence of health problems.
-Everyone’s body is unique and only a visit with your healthcare provider should be used to identify health problems.
-However, for the sake of discussion, let’s take a look at a few examples of when flatulence may be related to more serious health concerns.
+Although most flatulence is a normal part of digestion, sometimes flatulence can indicate the presence of health concerns.
+Everyone's body is unique and only a visit with your healthcare provider should be used to identify health concerns.
+However, for the sake of discussion, let's take a look at a few examples of when flatulence may be related to more serious health concerns.

 1. Flatulence May Be Caused By Intestinal Imbalances

 The human gut contains millions of microorganisms that either fall into the category of healthy probiotic colonies that support digestion, or unhealthy bacterial overgrowth that produces abdominal discomfort, bloating and flatulence.
 Obviously, beneficial flora is more desirable as it aids digestion and will not produce the same intestinal ailments.
 Many people have found that adding a probiotic supplement to their nutritional protocol helps to encourage a balance of healthy intestinal flora that decrease bloating and flatulence.
 Additionally, performing a harmful organism cleanse can help your body's natural defenses against harmful invaders that are clogging your body and affecting your digestion.

 It's important to stress that most flatulence is normal and being flatulent doesn't mean you're ill.
 However, gas is a common symptom of several gastrointestinal disorders: